Force66/BeanTester/README.md

 * An instance equals() itself
 * hashcode() runs without exception
 * hashcode() for an instance is constant over time if no changes are made to it
+* hashcode() equals 0 or 1.
+The pit test product plugs these hardcoded values in to determine if you're properly testing hashcode()
 * clone() executes without exception
 * clone() equals the instance from which it was produced
 * compareTo() executes without exception